chidiohiri/django-airways/README.md

 ### Core Features

--Flight Search with Filtering and Pagination: Users can browse available flight schedules, filter by departure/arrival locations and dates, and view results paginated for better usability.
+- Flight Search with Filtering and Pagination: Users can browse available flight schedules, filter by departure/arrival locations and dates, and view results paginated for better usability.

 - Service Selection and Dynamic Pricing: Customers can select a travel class (e.g., Business or Economy) and the system automatically calculates the total cost based on class-specific fees.